Email Best Practices – Getting Started with Pepipost

-In the email marketing world, the key of deliverability is permission, without which you might get reported for abuse.
-Following are some of the email best practices to prevent spam complaints, and maintain the best deliverability.
+In the email sending world, the key of deliverability is permission, without which you might get reported for abuse.
+But it's not just about permission, beyond permission there are certain practices that you must follow.

 It is always the best practice to build your list with the user’s permission, so choose a double opt-in method for subscriptions, and avoid false or invalid email addresses landing on your list.

 2. Don't use a Purchased/ Rented list